Healing from Trauma: Post-Traumatic Stress Disorder (Part One)

 kristina-tripkovic-nwWUBsW6ud4-unsplash

-Trauma is a psychological reaction to an extremely stressful experience where an individual felt stuck, hopeless, and unable to respond to the experience in the way they would have wanted to.
+Trauma is a psychological reaction to an extremely stressful experience where an individual feels stuck, hopeless, and unable to respond to the experience in the way they would have wanted to.

 We are not at the complete mercy of trauma.
 Trauma can be healed, which is why it is vital that we learn to identify it and to work with it.
-Because with the right resources and support, believe it or not, trauma can transform into an experience that ultimately enhances our lives, rather than destroys it.
+With the right resources and support, believe it or not, trauma can transform into an experience that ultimately enhances our lives, rather than destroys them.

 All this being said, not all extremely stressful events lead to trauma.
-What makes the difference is a matter or resources, both internal and external.
+What makes the difference is a matter of resources, both internal and external.
 (More on this later.)

 Post-Traumatic Stress Disorder (PTSD)